RuntimeTerror6969/swissmote-frontend/README.md

-Below is an improved README that explains the project, tech stack, installation, configuration, usage, and more in a clear and professional way:

----

 # Event Planner Application

 A simple web application that allows users to create and manage events in real-time.
 This project features a user-friendly interface for adding, editing, and deleting events, along with real-time updates via Socket.IO.